Skip to main content

 Vapor Intrusion Resources For Environmental Professionals

-This webpage provides resources to help environmental consultants screen the vapor pathway, assess vapor risk and investigate and mitigate vapor intrusion at specific buildings.
+This webpage includes resources for environmental consultants to screen the vapor pathway, assess vapor risk and investigate and mitigate vapor intrusion at specific buildings.
+Additional information about dry cleaning contamination is available on the dry cleaning contamination webpage.

 Guidance On Addressing Vapor Intrusion